 Appropriate temporary construction fences are necessary to limit public access to hazardous areas during the construction phase and to ensure the safety of both pedestrians and motorists.
-In addition, construction fences provide an opportunity to showcase projects.
+In addition, construction fences provide an opportunity to showcase projects or provide temporary art displays.